Emotions (Mariah Carey album): Background

+A then background vocalist for Brenda K. Starr, Mariah Carey was discovered by Columbia Records CEO Tommy Mottola after he listened to her demo tape, which was brought to him during a music executive's party which was attended by Starr and Carey, who had already left by the time he heard the tape.
+He promptly signed her into the label, enlisting top music producers Ric Wake, Narada Michael Walden and Rhett Lawrence for her first album; those songs were re-recorded and newly mastered, with new material also being developed.
+Marketed as the main female artist of Columbia's roster, Mariah Carey released her self-titled debut album in June 1990 to positive reviews and commercial success: it earned her five nominations at the 33rd Annual Grammy Awards, winning Best Female Pop Vocal Performance for "Vision of Love" and Best New Artist, topped the Billboard 200 chart for 11 consecutive weeks and was the best-selling album of 1991 in the United States, where it was certified nine-times platinum by Recording Industry Association of America (RIAA), with estimated global sales of 15 million copies.
+Its US singles, as Carey's first four singles — "Vision of Love", "Love Takes Time", "Someday" and "I Don't Wanna Cry" —, all reached number-one on the Billboard Hot 100, a feat reached solely by Carey and The Jackson 5.

-Following the success of Carey's self-titled debut album, critics wondered whether or not she would tour to promote the album in the major worldwide music markets.
-However, Carey expressed in several interviews that due to the strenuous nature and the sheer difficulty of her songs, she feared a tour with back-to-back shows would not be possible, aside from the long travel times and constant travel.
-With the extra time, Carey began writing and producing material for Emotions around the same time that her debut's third single, "Someday," was released in December 1990.
+By 1991, Carey was established as a prominent new figure in the music industry for her vocal and songwriting abilities.
+With the success of her debut album, critics wondered whether or not she would tour to promote the album in the major worldwide music markets.
+However, the singer expressed in several interviews that due to the strenuous nature and the sheer difficulty of her songs, she feared a tour with back-to-back shows would not be possible, aside from the long travel times and constant travel.
+With the extra time, Carey began writing and producing material for Emotions around the same time that her debut's third single, "Someday", was released in December 1990.
 During this time period in music, it was traditional for an artist to release a studio album every two years in their prime, allowing the singles to fully promote the album through airwaves, as well as television appearances.
 Additionally, after a tour that would usually follow, as the next album would be released and would gain new fans, they would search the artist's catalog, and purchase the previous album in hopes of learning of their older work.
 Sony, however, chose to market Carey in a different fashion, leaning towards the traditional form in the 1960s, where acts would release an LP every year.
-They felt that Carey's reputation of being a "studio worm" and a songwriter from a young age would be captivating enough to deliver a new album more often than most.
+They felt that her reputation of being a "studio worm" and a songwriter from a young age would be captivating enough to deliver a new album more often than most.